jochen777/jWebForm/doc/features.md

 * automatically set correct transfer mode if fileupload elment is used
 * easy handling of mulitple forms on the same page
 * form can be defined in runtime
+* form can be build by a POJO.
+Annotations exist to tweak it.
+BeanValidation works

 ## Available extensions